 What you’re listening to now: Phoebe Bridgers, Emerson Star (both are hometown kids hitting it big), the audiobook for Daisy Jones & the Six, and several podcasts, including the Satellite Sisters and Freakonomics Radio

 What’s on your nightstand: Give Me Your Hand by Megan Abbott, Life After Manzanar by Naomi Hirahara and Heather Lindquist, and Thinking, Fast and Slow by Daniel Kahnerman, which I dip into regularly

 Marketing manager Caitlin Ek is a La Verne resident, a graduate of Cal Poly Pomona, a diehard Dodgers fan, and a lover of YA fiction.
 She’s had a passion for the book business since she was a teenager; becoming an indie bookseller at 17 and working as one through college.
 She’s now getting her MLIS degree and besides working at PPB, she’s a library associate at the San Dimas Public Library.
-When she’s not scheduling author events, sending out publicity updates, or wrangling ARCs, she’s recovering from her recent wedding to music engineer Mark Montgomery.
+When she’s not scheduling author events, sending out publicity updates, or wrangling ARCs, she’s recovering from her recent (belated) European honeymoon with music-engineer husband Mark Montgomery.

 5 Questions for Caitlin